github/codeql/docs/codeql/writing-codeql-queries/introduction-to-ql.rst

 QL also supports recursion and aggregates.
 This allows you to write complex recursive queries using simple QL syntax and directly use aggregates such as ``count``, ``sum``, and ``average``.

+.. include:: ../reusables/codespaces-template-note.rst

 Running a query
 ---------------

-You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`, or you can run them in GitHub Codespaces using the `CodeQL template <https://github.com/codespaces/new?template_repository=github/codeql-codespaces-template>`__.
-This will open a GitHub Codespaces environment preconfigured to run CodeQL queries.
+You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`.

-Once you open the GitHub Codespaces template, follow the instructions in the README to take a code tour and learn how to run queries in the workspace.

 Here is an example of a basic query: